 N.B.
 Once the program decides on a retreat and date, the Assoc.
-Dean for Faculty Development can take care of much of the logistical planning (location, food).
-All costs of the retreat are covered by the College, and each participant will receive a stipend of \$150.
+Dean for Faculty Affairs can take care of much of the logistical planning (location, food).
+All costs of the retreat are covered by the College, and each participant will receive a stipend of \$150 for a full date retreat (shorter retreats will provide a smaller stipend).

 Schedule: A retreat will typically run from 9:00 or 10:00 a.m. to 4:00 p.m.
-You might want to have dinner together the previous evening to get discussion going.
+You should set aside time in a departmental / program meeting to begin setting an agenda and identify any resources or information you need for the retreat.